EV Charging Stations

 “It’s not about making money and we really don’t expect to generate much income from the stations,” Krumm said.
 “It’s more about stepping up to fill a need and continuing our efforts to encourage good stewardship of our environment.
 It also gives us the opportunity to show off our campground to potential and future customers.
 It takes about four hours to charge a vehicle, so we invite EV guests to enjoy the campground amenities.
 They can rent an electric golf car, tour the campground, grab a bite to eat on-site, and relax on the beach if they wish.”

 Ocean Lakes Family Campground’s iCare Program continues to expand.
-Guests and teammates have recycled more than 250,000 pounds of solid waste, averaging about 2 tons per week.
+Guests and teammates have recycled more than 1.7 million pounds of solid waste since 2010.
 Ocean Lakes’ landscaping department’s composter produces mulch and fertilizer for the flower beds.
 Solar-heated water is being tested at one of the bathhouses to determine how much water and gas it saves.